lihing1994/Rendering-image/README.md

 # Introduction
- - The project focus on creating a 3D enivernment and rendering an image based on the enivernment we just defined using Ray-Tracing algorthim.
+ - The project focus on creating a 3D enivernment and rendering an image based on the enivernment we just created using Ray-Tracing algorthim.
 To make the image looks more realistic, the following shading technique and lighting effects have been implemented including, Phong shading, Lambert shading, Point-light, Spot-light, Area-light, and mirror reflection effect.
 The project is implemented by OpenFrameWork, which is a C++ toolkit.
 In order to run this project, you may download the OpenFrameWork toolkit by cliking following link:  [Link To Download OpenFrameWork](https://openframeworks.cc/download/)<br /><br />

 ## Creating an OpenFrameWork Project on your computer(You may skip this steps if you are familiar with OpenFrameWork).